samuelandert/visioncreatorOLD/README.md

 ## After inital launch set env vars

 After initial launch, when supabase is running, copy and past the env vars from our launched supacreator#package terminal.
-To display the values again run 'npx supabase status' inside of
+To display the values again run 'npx supabase status' inside of our supacreator package.

 Set them in apps/app: